Whirlwind Barbarian Endgame Build Guide

 - Aura Specialization - The extra area of effect that it grants our Aura is nice, but the Critical Strike Damage multiplier that comes with leveling it makes this an even better choice.

-- Hex of Whispers - This is another buff to Dust Stone, and also serves as our third Growth & Decay Power, which is necessary in order to activate Friend of the Bog.
+- Hex of Whispers - Serves as our third Growth & Decay Power, which is necessary in order to activate Friend of the Bog.

 Alternate Witchcraft Powers